Trusted

 Ready to start getting paid in crypto?

 Getting paid in Bitcoin and other crypto is becoming a more accessible option for everyone, from digital nomads to traditional employees seeking passive income opportunities.
-As you dive into this new financial frontier, consider the implications of selling Bitcoin or any other cryptocurrency.
+As you enter this new financial frontier, consider the implications of selling Bitcoin or any other cryptocurrency.
 Ensure you choose the right wallet to minimize transaction fees and understand the regulations in your jurisdiction regarding tax.
 Whether you opt for a versatile service provider, an all-encompassing crypto platform, or the added security of a hardware wallet, safeguarding your assets and your seed phrase is paramount.

 Frequently asked questions